 Back in 1936, for instance, the average hourly wage in America's steel industry was only 66c an hour.
 In 1956, it had risen to about \$2.50 an hour.
-Other unions, in other industries, have been similarly successful in lifting the wage levels in America's factories and shops, its mines and mills and
+Other unions, in other industries, have been similarly successful in lifting the wage levels in America's factories and shops, its mines and mills and stores.

-Some people say: "But that does cost of living eat up the increased wages."
+Some people say: "But that does not do any good-increases in the pioned measures to improve govcost of living eat up the increased wages."

 The facts don't support that argument.
 Steel wages, for instance, have increased about 336 per cent in twenty years; the cost of living during the same period has gone up about 96 per cent.
 Thus, the steelworkers have received real ance, and minimum wages.
-(These
+(These benefits.

-Another study shows that the increase in buying power of the takehome pay for average industrial worker is 55 per cent better off despite the rising prices.
+Another study shows that the increase in buying power of the takehome pay for average industrial workers has increased by 55 per ment programs to spur full emcent between 1939 and 1955-and ployment, to help the farmers, to that shows the average industrial improve governmental health proworker is 55 per cent better off despite the rising prices.